JonaWe/german-starter-website/README.md

 - Force steam sign in?
 - Convert names of pve deaths back do ids on don't convert new ones in python script?
 Format in frontend instead. maybe display additional info (Frontend logic implementation is done)
+- Combat log public
+- Stripe with a lot of payment methods but paypal or just paypal